MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 1. **TP**: If you're to confirm that the deletions were unauthorized.

     **Recommended action**: Suspend the user, reset their password, and scan all devices for malicious threats.
 Review all user activity for other indicators of compromise and explore the scope of impact.
-1. **FP**: If, after your investigation, you're able to confirm that the administrator was authorized to perform these deletion activities.
+1. **FP**: If after your investigation, you're able to confirm that the administrator was authorized to perform these deletion activities.

     **Recommended action**: Dismiss the alert.